1. What is the purpose of this document?

 We have appointed a Data Protection Officer (DPO) to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.

 30. Changes to this privacy notice

-If you have any questions about this privacy notice, please contact Office and People Manager.
+If you have any questions about this privacy notice, please contact the People Manager.